 [(a) deleted]

-(b) all moneys that are received by the Association under this Act or are directed or authorized to be paid to the Association by or under any other Act; and
+(b) all moneys that are received by the Association under this Act or are directed or authorised to be paid to the Association by or under any other Act; and

 (c) any moneys borrowed by the Association.

 (3) The Association may, with the approval of the Minister, borrow moneys on such terms and conditions as the Minister approves.